 How much does paid social cost?

 AM: “It varies.
-Each platform commands a different price, because ads are usually bought in an auction.
-And different audiences within a platform will vary in price based on competition and seasonality, while each ad format is priced differently too.
+Each platform commands a different price.
+This is because ads are usually bought in an auction.
+Different audiences within a platform will vary in price based on competition and seasonality, while each ad format is priced differently too.

 “On average, video views can cost £0.001-£0.07 per view; post engagements £0.15-£1.25; and clicks to a website £0.10-£5.00 per click.
-Businesses, however, should be less concerned with vanity metrics and more concerned with ultimate business value.
+However, businesses should be less concerned with vanity metrics and more concerned with ultimate business value.
 They can do this by measuring ROI [return on investment] and marketing effectiveness.”

 How can success be measured?